Choosing the most suitable cafetière for your personal taste and needs requires quite a bit of research; especially if it’s your first one.

 If you’re looking for an inexpensive glass French press that you can use daily, get this 34 ounces (1 liter) brewing device by Cafè Du Chateau.

-Its glass is thick and durable, especially compared to other coffee presses that shatter shortly after you start preparing your coffee in them regularly.
+Its glass is thick and durable, especially compared to other coffee presses that shatter easily during preparing your morning cup of coffee.

 Overall, it’s quite easy to get a replacement part if something breaks, even if it’s the glass.